Geodan/geodan-edgeos/README.md

 NOTE: THIS IS NOT OFFICIAL UBIQUITI SOFTWARE AND THEREFORE NOT SUPPORTED OR ENDORSED BY Ubiquiti Networks®

 ## Install
+If the router has internet access (replace 'scriptname' by the name of the required script):
+`curl -k -o scriptname https://raw.githubusercontent.com/Geodan/geodan-edgeos/master/scriptname`

-Clone the repository somewhere
+else clone the repository somewhere
 `git clone https://github.com/Geodan/geodan-edgeos`

-copy script to Edge router
+and copy the script to the Edge router
 `scp geodan-edgeos/scriptname user@router-ip-or-hostname:`

 Logon to the router and make script executable